deckhouse/deckhouse/modules/101-cert-manager/docs/FAQ.md

       secretName: internal-ca-key-pair    # Name of the secret you created earlier.
   ```

-  You can use any name as your ClusterIssuer name.
+  You can use any name as your `ClusterIssuer` name.

-You can now use the created ClusterIssuer to issue certificates for all Deckhouse components or a particular component.
+You can now use the created `ClusterIssuer` to issue certificates for all Deckhouse components or a particular component.

-For example, to issue certificates for all Deckhouse components, specify the ClusterIssuer name in the [clusterIssuerName](../../deckhouse-configure-global.html#parameters-modules-https-certmanager-clusterissuername) global parameter (`kubectl edit mc global`):
+For example, to issue certificates for all Deckhouse components, specify the `ClusterIssuer` name in the [ClusterIssuerName](../../deckhouse-configure-global.html#parameters-modules-https-certmanager-clusterissuername) global parameter (`kubectl edit mc global`):

   ```yaml
   spec: